Helal20002018/Dual-Arm-Robot-Teleoperation-Motion-Imitation/README.md

 # Dual-Arm-Robot-Teleoperation-Motion-Imitation

---Project Overview
+📌 Project Overview

 This project was developed on the AgileX Piper, a dual-arm robotic platform.
 The goal was to enable the robot to learn tasks directly from human hand movements using a master–slave teleoperation framework, while ensuring accuracy, smoothness, and real-time control.

--- My Contributions
+🔧 My Contributions

 Master–Slave Control: Implemented a framework where one arm acts as the master and the other as the slave, imitating human-like movements.